w3f/polkadot-wiki/docs/learn-registrar.md

 by the bot named "W3F Registrar Verification".

 > Note: The handle of the W3F bot is called @registrar:web3.foundation.
 If you are not sure whether
-> that is ours, ask in the Polkadot community chat first.
+> that is ours or not, ask in the Polkadot community chat first.

 ![registrar](assets/registrar/5.jpg)